Colliery | Development > Transport

 Map showing roads before 1875 here

 At the start of the sinking, the Back Lane access road from Newboundmill Lane was created to supplement the pre-existing Windmill Lane occupation road running past the eastern side of the site which formed the main entrance to the colliery from the nearby Mansfield to Chesterfield Road.
-Subsequently, a landsale wharfe was constructed at the end of Windmill Lane to serve the local area.
+Subsequently, a landsale wharfe with house was constructed at the end of Windmill Lane to serve the local area.

 Maps showing Back Lane and Windmill Lane etc here